- CALL : (+1) 407-273-1001

 An integration platform is a stand-alone SaaS application that is designed to do one thing; building integration applications.
 Platforms are different from connectors because they can be used to build multiple integrations and are not tied to a single use case or application.
 You can use them to connect every application in your IT portfolio and in doing so automate most, if not all, processes in your back office.
 Integration platforms are also capable of EDI, allowing you to automate processes across partners and core B2B customers who are EDI compliant.

 Integration platforms are becoming extremely popular among medium to large businesses right now as integration is taking off as a business all its own.
-A popular IPaas for the NetSuite ecosystem is Celigo.

 Integration Platforms also reduce your need for technical skills by replacing the need to hard-code with graphical interfaces and wizard-step-by-step processes.
 Each of these platforms has its learning curve, however.
 But in time, even complex integrations can be built with competent business analysts.